 Scholars must hold a PhD or terminal degree and those who have not had past opportunities to access Harvard’s resources and who have primarily been educated at institutions in South Asia will be prioritized.
 Scholars with a research interest in India will be prioritized.

-Fellows are expected to reside in the Cambridge vicinity during the academic year of their award and to actively participate in the events and intellectual life of the Mittal Institute.
+Fellows are expected to reside in the Cambridge vicinity during the academic semester of their award and to actively participate in the events and intellectual life of the Mittal Institute.
+The fellowship lasts for a duration of one academic semester (Spring 2023 for the upcoming cycle).
 Participation includes grant review, hosting seminars, and engaging with Harvard faculty and affiliates.

 Total stipend for half year term (January 2022-June 2022): $30,000

-Health insurance up to $5,000 and round-trip economy travel expenses from South Asia to Boston will also be provided (for participants residing in South Asia only).
+Round-trip economy travel expenses and visa fees from South Asia to Boston will also be reimbursed (for participants residing in South Asia only).